puyangZhao/puyangZhao.github.io/_pages/about.md

 ## 👋 Hello, I'm Puyang!

-Imagine swimming in an ocean of data, using statistical magic to uncover the mysteries of health - that's what I do every day!

 🎓 I'm currently a Ph.D. student in Biostatistics and Data Science at The University of Texas Health Science Center at Houston.
 My research is like being a data detective, focused on cracking the secrets of nicotine and tobacco, especially e-cigarette use behaviors and their health impacts. 📊

 🌏 Before coming to Texas, I delved deep into Mathematics and Statistics at The University of Melbourne, earning my master's degree.
 There, I mastered the "spells" of statistics and stochastic processes, laying a solid foundation for my current research. 📈